adamedx/autographps/README.md

 ### How do I use it?

+As with any PowerShell cmdlet, you can use AutoGraphPS cmdlets interactively or from within simple or even highly complex PowerShell scripts and modules since the cmdlets emit and operate upon PowerShell objects.
+For help with any of the commands in this module, try the standard `Get-Help` command, e.g. `Get-Help Get-GraphResource`.

+AutoGraphPS cmdlets support two equivalent paradigms for accessing Microsoft Graph:
+* The **type-based** paradigm: Entities modeled by the Graph are grouped into *"types"*, sets of objects with a common set of properties including a unique identifier field called `id`.
+A type might be the set of users or groups in a tenant, the set of drives, or any other concept you'd like to manage via the Graph API. *If you know the type of an object and its and `id`, and if needed its relationship to other objects, you can use AutoGraphPS commands to manage that object.*
+* The **resource-based** paradigm: Because Microsoft Graph is a REST-based API, all of these aforementioned type-based objects can be accessed via one or more *Uniform Resource Identifiers (URIs)*.
+AutoGraphPS commands allow you to specify these URIs.

+The latter approach is most useful for interoperation with other REST-based tools or in general if you're more familiar with the Graph REST API itself; generally the commands used in this scenario would be considered more "advanced" or low-level.

+The former type-based approach is most efficient when you know *what* you want to manage, i.e. *users*, *groups*, *messages*, etc. and is likely applicable to a broader set of users than the resource URI-based model.

+#### Access via URI

 If you're familiar with the Microsoft Graph REST API or you've used [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), you know that Graph is accessed via [URI's that look like the following](https://developer.microsoft.com/en-us/graph/docs/concepts/overview#popular-requests):

 ```